 Skip to main content

 Perth has been “hot on the lips” of many property investors since the start of 2024.
 An increase in popularity and demand meant that the high amount of migration and relocation to Perth resulted in the median house price surging by up to 24.2%, reaching $745,000 by December and the median unit price increased by 21.4% to $500,000.
-This strong performance positioned Perth as one of Australia’s fastest-growing real estate markets for the year and there were many investors wanting to jump on board.

 Has the Perth property market run out of steam

-In 2025, we have seen the continued growth but at a moderated pace.
+In 2025, we have seen continued growth but at a moderated pace.
 The Real Estate Institute of Western Australia (REIWA) forecasts lower house price growth for 2025 to be between 5% and 10%.
 As of May 2025, Perth’s median dwelling value reached $813,088, reflecting an annual growth of 8.6%, showing signs that the Perth property market is slowly running out of steam.

-What Factors are Influencing Perth’s Property Market?
+What Factors Are Influencing Perth’s Property Market?

-1. Supply Constraints:Western Australia is projected to build only 16,800 dwellings in 2025, while the state’s population is expected to grow by at least 90,000 people.
 This imbalance between supply and demand continues to exert upward pressure on property prices, which is fuelled even further by investors rushing in to snap up properties in the rising market.

 What factors are influencing Perth’s property market

-2. Interest Rates:The Reserve Bank of Australia is expected to reduce interest rates in 2025, which could further stimulate buyer demand and support price growth across the country.
+The Reserve Bank of Australia is expected to reduce interest rates in 2025, which could further stimulate buyer demand and support price growth across the country.

 How to Determine if the Market has Reached the Top

-Auction Clearance Rates & Sales Volumes
+Auction Clearance Rates and Sales Volumes

 High seller confidence often shows in strong auction clearance rates and robust sales.
 A sustained drop in these metrics will signal weakening demand.

-Market Psychology & Consumer Confidence
+Market Psychology and Consumer Confidence

-Inexperienced buyers will unfortunately follow a crowd.
-It is part of being risk adverse to feel comfortable in following what others are doing.
 We often see investors flock to a market and flood it with investor activity because of reports of investment success and a rising fear of missing out.
-However, the flip side of this equation is that when prices rise to high, there is anxiety about paying too much, some investors will start leaving the market and then all the investors may follow and the market will topple.
-The higher percentage of investors that there are in the market (compared to percentage of owner occupiers) will give a higher risk that a crash could occur when investors leave the market on masse.
+However, the flip side of this equation is that when prices rise too high, there is anxiety about paying too much.
+Some investors will start leaving the market and then all the investors may follow and the market will topple.

-Strong capital growth should ideally align with rental demand and disconnect could indicate a warning sign.
-For example, if housing prices rise faster than rents, then yields will fall which impacts returns for investors.
+For example, if housing prices rise faster than rents, then yields will fall, which impacts returns for investors.

-Interest Rates & Lending Conditions
+How Do Interest Rates and Lending Conditions Affect Market Peaks?

 Any changes in monetary policy will heavily influence property market peaks.
 When prices stay high, any tightening of credit can abruptly cap growth potential.

-If interest rates decline, property prices are expected to rise, and the opposite is often the case when interest rates rise.
-Another factor to so consider is the lenders themselves and their lending policies.
-If lenders tighten serviceability buffers, then borrowing will slow—and so too will property prices.
+Another factor to consider is the lenders themselves and their lending policies.
+If lenders tighten serviceability buffers, then borrowing will slow — and so too will property prices.

-Thank you for reading our blog on Australia’s Post-Election Property Market.
 Make sure you head over to our YouTube channel by clicking here to discover more educational insights to level up your property investing including our latest video: Australian Property Market 2025 Forecast.

 Disclaimer: